 For building a keyword map, the difficulty of a keyword is ultra-important as it largely determines how likely each of your pages is to rank well in the SERPs.
 The trick is to use the indicator in combination with the page's SEO authority so that you can target more 'difficult' terms with more authoritative pages.

 Scores under 33 are more likely to perform better for search.
-Those that vary from 34-66 are a bit tricky but still deserve being on the list.
+Those that vary from 34-66 are a bit tricky but still deserve to be on the list.
 Those that are above 66 are definitely not our bros and go to trash with no regrets.

 In the Keyword Map module, pick a keyword and switch to the difficulty tab.
 Click the Update button, and you will see your website's page which ranks for the given keyword in a certain search engine and underneath the list of your top 10 competitors.